 TEST 6: Testing The Ignition Coil's Activation Signal

-The ignition coil gets an activation signal from the power transistor so that it can spark.
+The ignition coil gets an activation signal from your 5.2L V8 Dodge Dakota's fuel injection computer.

-The LED light should blink on and off the whole time the engine is being cranked.
+The 12 Volt test light should blink on and off the whole time the engine is being cranked.

 Let's examine your test result:

-CASE 1: The LED flashed ON and OFF.
+CASE 1: The 12 Volt test light flashed ON and OFF.
 This is the correct test result.

-With this test result you can conclude that the ignition coil is bad only if you have:
+You can conclude that your 5.2L V8 Dodge Dakota's ignition coil is bad only if you have:

-- Confirmed that all of the spark plug wires are not sparking (TEST 1).
+- Confirmed the lack of spark at all eight spark plug wires (TEST 1).

 - Confirmed that ignition coil's high tension wire does not spark (TEST 3).